Almost device-independent certification of GME states with minimal measurements: Introduction

 Device-independent (DI) quantum information refers to a framework in quantum information theory where protocols and tasks are designed without relying on detailed knowledge or assumptions about the devices used to implement them.
 In other words, DI protocols aim to achieve certain quantum information processing tasks without specifying the internal workings or characteristics of the quantum devices involved.
 This approach is particularly valuable for enhancing security and reliability in quantum communication and computation tasks.
 By removing assumptions about the devices, DI protocols provide a higher level of security against potential attacks and imperfections in the devices themselves.
 One of the key resources in DI quantum information processing is Bell nonlocality \cite{Bell,Bell66}, which serves as a fundamental ingredient for DI tasks such as quantum cryptography \cite{DICrypto}, random number generation \cite{di4}, and state and measurement certification \cite{Yang, di3, di4}.

-The strongest DI certification scheme is referred to as self-testing \cite{10.5555/2011827.2011830} (see also Ref. \cite{SupicReview}).
-It allows one to infer the form of the underlying quantum system solely from the observed measurement outcomes, without needing to know the details of how the measurements were performed.
-Recently, a lot of attention has been devoted to finding schemes to self-test bipartite quantum states \cite{Scarani, Bamps, Projection, sarkar, Jed1} and multipartite quantum states \cite{Flavio, Mckague_2014, Wu_2014, remik23,sarkar2, Santos_2023, Allst, sarkar2023universal,NPJQI}.
-In particular \cite{Allst} provides a scheme to self-test any pure entangled quantum state and \cite{sarkar2023universal} provides a scheme to self-test any quantum state.
+The most complete form of DI certification is referred to as self-testing \cite{10.5555/2011827.2011830} (see also Ref. \cite{SupicReview}).It allows one to infer the structure of the underlying quantum system solely from the observed Bell-type correlations, without requiring any knowledge of the measurement implementation.
+Recently, a great deal of attention has been devoted to finding schemes to self-test entangled quantum states in the bipartite \cite{Scarani, Bamps, Projection, sarkar, Jed1} and multipartite \cite{Flavio, Mckague_2014, Wu_2014, remik23,sarkar2, Santos_2023, Allst, sarkar2023universal,NPJQI} frameworks.
+In particular, \cite{Allst} provides a scheme for self-testing any pure multipartite entangled quantum state and \cite{sarkar2023universal} provides a scheme to self-test any quantum state.
+Although both results are general, they are based on quantum networks which significantly impacts their practical applicability.

-A major problem in this regard is to find the optimal self-testing scheme, that is, using the minimal number of measurements to certify a particular quantum state.
-As the self-testing schemes are based on quantum nonlocality, each party in the experiment needs to perform at least two measurements.
-In the bipartite regime, there are only a few schemes that utilize two measurements per party \cite{Scarani, Bamps, sarkar} and even fewer in the multipartite scenario \cite{Flavio, sarkar2}.
-Moreover, in the multipartite scenario most of the schemes are devoted to quantum states that are locally qubits.
-The main difficulty here consists in designing a suitable Bell inequality that is maximally violated by a given multipartite entangled quantum state.
-The problem becomes even more complex if one wants to find a Bell inequality which involves the minimal number of two measurements per observer.
+A major problem in this regard is to find the optimal self-testing scheme in terms of the number of measurements required to certify a particular quantum state from the observed correlations.
+Clearly, as self-testing is based on quantum nonlocality, the minimal number of measurements per party is two.
+In the bipartite regime, there are only a few schemes that utilize two measurements per observer \cite{Scarani, Bamps, sarkar} and even fewer schemes exist in the multipartite scenario \cite{Flavio, sarkar2}.
+Moreover, most of the strategies existing in the multipartite scenario are devoted to quantum states that are locally qubits.
+One of the main challenges lies in designing a suitable Bell inequality that is maximally violated by a given multipartite entangled quantum state.
+This task becomes even more complex when one aims to construct such an inequality using only two measurements per observer.